mudraa1010/SISGroup21/lib/ui/pages/README.md

 # UI Pages

-This directory contains the main pages and screens of the Omada Contacts app.
+This directory contains the main pages and screens of the Omada Contacts app

 ## Main Pages